Crown jewels: Japan

 The enthronement ceremony is traditionally held in Kyoto.
 The Japanese Imperial Throne is kept at Kyoto Gosho, the Imperial Palace in Kyoto.

 Laos

 The regalia of Laos are kept in the Royal Palace Museum in Luang Prabang.

 Myanmar

-The treasures of Burma´s Konbaung dynasty are kept in the National Museum in Yangon.
-They include items such as the Sihasana Pallanka (Great Lion Throne) and various other items.
-Other items can be seen in the old capital city of Mandalay.
+The treasures of Burma's Konbaung dynasty are kept in the National Museum in Yangon.
+They include the Sihasana Pallanka (Great Lion Throne) and various other royal regalia.
+Some other items can be seen in the old capital, Mandalay.

 Malaysia

 The royal regalia of Malaysia are kept in the Istana Negara (National Palace) in Kuala Lumpur.
 The regalia is worn by the king (Yang di-Pertuan Agong), and queen (Raja Permaisuri Agong) during certain ceremonies, such as the election as head of state, the king's birthday, awards ceremonies, and the calling of parliament.

 They consist of the Tengkolok Diraja (Royal Head Dress), the Queen's Gendik Diraja (Royal Tiara), the Keris Panjang Diraja (Royal Long Kris or Keris of State), the Kris Pendek Diraja (Royal Short Keris), the Cogan Alam dan Cogan Agama (Sceptre of the Universe and Sceptre of Religion), the Cokmar (Maces), the Pedang Keris Panjang dan Sundang (Royal sword, long Keris and sword Keris), the Payung Ubur-ubur Kuning dan Tombak Berambu (Yellow-fringed umbrella and tassled lances), and the Pending Diraja (Royal Waist Buckle).

 Malaysia is a federal state, consisting of thirteen states and two federal territories.
 Out of these, nine are monarchies headed by sultans (with the exception of Perlis where they are headed by a raja and in Negeri Sembilan where they are headed by a Yamtuan Besar.
 Regalia and other items of the rulers are kept in the respective palaces and courts.
 These are: